 - Deadlock: The Deadlock scenario is similar to the Block scenario, except that in Deadlock, the blocking session is also being blocked, and if SQL Server or DBA do not take action, these locks would last infinitely.
 Imagine the scenario where session A is locking session B, session B is locking session C and session C is locking session A. If at least one of these 3 sessions is not dropped, this lock would never end.
 For more details on Deadlock, be sure to read this article here

-This scenario of locks and blocks is very common in transactional environments, and how to identify and address them is a recurring question of early-stage DBAs starting to enter the world of database management, motivating me to write the articles below:
+This scenario of locks and blocks is very common in transactional environments, and how to identify and treat them is a very recurring question of DBA's who are starting their careers and starting to enter the world of database administration, motivating me to write the articles below:

 - SQL Server - How to create an email alert of locks and sessions locked on instance using DMV's